Russia’s winter wonderland

 That is to say – midwinter is very special time in Russia: lack of daylight is compensated by an abundance of snow that adds exquisite fascination even to the most banal of landscapes.
 Lying on the roofs and frames of dark-brown wooden houses and churches, it provides a paradise to a photographer: I really believe these unknown architects of old times had this transient snow-lace decoration in mind when they built their houses this way.

-So the whole Christmas – New Year – another Christmas – Old New Year – Epiphany period is just a never ending festival where everybody can find something interesting for themselves.
-From folk and sports events to grand church services, and from concerts and performances to art exhibitions and quiet tea-parties with long friendly talks, winter is a fantastic time to embrace the wonders of Russia.”
+So the whole Christmas – New Year – another Christmas – Old New Year – Epiphany period is just a never ending holiday festival where everybody can find something interesting for themselves.
+From folk and sports events to grand church services, and from concerts and performances to art exhibitions and quiet tea-parties with long friendly talks, winter is a fantastic time to embrace the wonders of a Russian holiday.”

 * Suzdal photo by Gerald Mueller, for the Intrepid Photography Competition.